Medical expert of the article

 Aseptic necrosis of the femur goes through five main stages of development:

-- Disturbance of blood supply and the formation of the center of necrosis.
+- Disruption of blood supply and formation of a necrotic focus.

 - Impression fracture in the destroyed area.